earthly/website/blog/_posts/2022-04-11-write-for-us.md

 ## Topics We Like

-We publish all kinds of well written content targeting experienced software developers.
+We publish all kinds of well-written content targeting experienced software developers.
 However, these topics are currently our focus.

 * CI/CD
 * Builds